Plastic Warpage: Solution for Injection Molding Warpage

 What is the Meaning of Warpage

 Plastic warpage deformation, often seen as twisting or distortion, happens during injection molding when the material inside the mold faces high pressure.
-This pressure generates internal stress, causing the final product to deviate from its intended shape and the mold’s cavity designed shape when demolding.
+This pressure generates internal stress, causing the final product to deviate from its intended shape and the mold’s cavity design when demolding.
 This can result in significant dimensional differences, known as warpage, and irregular bending.

 Plastic warpage example1

-Generally speaking, there are several causes of injection molding warpage including:
+Generally speaking, there are several causes of injection molding warpage, including:

 • Material Selection